Read Locally: One Minute Book Reviews

 Liar is out!

 You can buy Liar From Vermont from Bartleby's Books, which is located just down the road from where Laura lives in the town where many of the stories are set.
 Bartleby's takes orders online.
-Liar is also available at your favorite local and online bookshops, directly from the publisher, online at Brigantine Media,
+Liar is also available at your favorite local and online bookshops, directly from the publisher, online at Brigantine Media, and from Amazon.

 Reviews for Liar From Vermont